Viacheslav Borovitskiy

 A mathematician by training, I am now interested in the mathematically rich areas of machine learning, conducting research that aims to benefit both theoreticians and practitioners.

 My key research areas are geometric learning and uncertainty quantification.
-My work in these areas has won best-paper-type awards at top machine learning conferences twice.
+My work in these areas has won best-paper-type honors at top machine learning conferences twice.

 On a personal note, I am happily married to Ekaterina Noskova, a researcher in bioinformatics.